thoughtspot/thoughtspot.github.io/_release/ts-cloud-getting-started-free-trial.md

 ## Step 2: Activate your ThoughtSpot Cloud account

 We will send you an email that contains the administrator credentials to log in for the first time.
-Check your inbox, then navigate to your new cluster.
+Check your inbox, then click to access the free trial cluster.
 Stay logged in to complete the rest of the setup.

 ## Step 3: Connect to your data source
 Completing this step lets all users in your organization perform live queries.
 Choose your cloud data warehouse type, and follow the connection instructions.